ferjflores/ferjflores.github.io/docs/use-cases/styleguide-compliance.md

 ### Generating new code in compliance with a styleguide

-Using an AI coding assistant to generate new compliant code can boiled down to 3 main steps:
+Using an AI coding assistant to generate new compliant code can boiled down to 4 main steps:
 1. Set up relevant context.
 2. Prompt the tool for code generation.
 3. Manually review the code to ensure quality and styleguide compliance.
 4. Apply the suggested code with any necessary corrections.

 <details>
-<summary>Accomplish this using GitHub Copilot</summary>
+<summary>Accomplish this using GitHub Copilot in VS Code</summary>

 {% include context_for_gh_copilot.html %}
 some content here